Key Highlights from Softletter’s Software Company Staffing Report, Part I of II

 There’s been a great deal of speculation about the usage and and extend of H-1B employee usage in the software industry.
 We had originally thought the number of companies reporting Yes would be lower than 28%, something in the range of 15% to 20%.
 On the other hand, the % of H-1B employee filling jobs in software companies is limited.

 On a yearly basis, what % of your entire employee base consists of H-1B employees?

 |1% to 5%||80%|

 |16% to 20%||0%|

-The low percentages seen here are not at all surprising.
-H-1B visas are limited in number though that number is slated to rise in 2017.
+The low percentages seen here are surprising.
+H-1B visas are limited in number, though that number is slated to rise in 2017.
 We suspect under the Trump administration, their availability and the process of obtaining visas may change dramatically.

 H-1B was originally designed to allow U.S. companies to hire employees who possessed skills not easily found in the pool of available U.S. applicants.
 The program was initially not very controversial, but that has changed.
 The actions of companies such as Disney and SoCal Edison, wherein entire IT departments were gutted of U.S. workers and replaced by foreign workers, has radically altered perceptions of the program in the public’s mind and attracted intense interest by some in the media (Patrick Thibodeau, senior editor at Computerworld, provides some of the best ongoing coverage on this issue).